Dashboard Phase 3 Module 1: B2C vs B2B

 You have deep empathy, active listening skills, and experience explaining complex things simply.
 You’re used to advocating for people and navigating bureaucracy.

-Best starting path: B2B in your industry (healthtech, edtech) or B2C in health/education services.
-Your industry knowledge is your unfair advantage.
+Best starting path: W2 B2B in your industry (healthtech, edtech, professional services).
+Your domain knowledge is your unfair advantage — you already speak the language of the buyers in that space.

 Admin / Office Management / Operations